Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-a-serverless-function.md

 In this tutorial, you will learn how to deploy a function using Genezio, a serverless deployment platform that simplifies app management and reduces costs.
 We'll cover the benefits, answer common questions, and provide detailed deployment steps.

-**Do I Need to Modify My Function's Code?** Just make sure that your code is written according to the AWS Lambda Handler guide.
-[Read more](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-handler.html)
+**Do I need to modify my source code?** Make sure you export your function as a `handler` that will process events.
+Check out [this section](#2-ensure-you-have-a-nodejs-function-handler) to see a code snippet.

 ## Why Use Genezio?

 ### Benefits of Using Genezio

 1. **Faster Deployment**: Genezio optimizes the deployment process, significantly reducing the time it takes to get your app live.
-2. **Lower Costs**: Pay only for the resources you use, thanks to Genezio’s efficient infrastructure and scalable solutions.
+2. **Reduced costs**: Thanks to Genezio’s efficient infrastructure the costs are significantly lower.
+Additionally, Genezio offers a more predictable pricing plan, avoiding the pitfalls of the typical “pay-as-you-go” model that can lead to unexpectedly high bills due to unwanted mistakes.
 3. **Reliable and Scalable**: No longer worry about PM2 and Docker.
 You write the code, and Genezio seamlessly scales it across multiple cores.
 4. **Enhanced Security**: Built-in security features and automatic updates protect your app against the latest threats without additional effort.
 5. **Reduced Management Overhead**: Focus on developing your app instead of managing servers and routine maintenance tasks.